PERSEUS-1337/WebGL-random-terrain-generator/README.md

 ## Course
 This project was developed as part of the CMSC 161 Interactive Computer Graphics course.

-## Project Premise
-The goal of this project is to create a tool that generates random terrains, which can be visualized using WebGL.
-The generated terrains are intended to be versatile and suitable for use in games, simulations, or any other context requiring dynamically created landscapes.

 ## Technologies Used
-- **Python**: Used for the random number generation (RNG) part of the terrain generation process.
-- **JavaScript**: Used for implementing the WebGL rendering and visualization of the generated terrain.
+- **JavaScript**: Used for implementing the WebGL rendering, visualization, and generation of the terrain.

 ## Features
 - **Random Terrain Generation**: Generates unique terrains each time, ensuring diverse landscapes.